-After visiting with a friend recently about an uncomfortable experience with an older male supervisor early in my career, I decided to share it with others.
+After visiting with a friend about an uncomfortable experience with an older male supervisor early in my career, I decided to share it with others.

 Happily, recent online research reveals there is more helpful, quality information about managing workplace relationships – both for women and their male supervisors – than ever before.
 This is encouraging and it makes me believe there is hope for change in the workplace, and greater understanding from all points of view.

 The lessons learned from the story I am about to tell are several.
 First, trust your instincts.
 If you feel something is wrong even though you cannot “see” it, there is probably something wrong.
 Second, tell other colleagues you trust about your feelings and what you think is wrong.
 Witnesses can be essential, and for the long term.
 Third, remove yourself from uncomfortable work situations, and as diplomatically as possible.
-Often you will move up in your career if you do so.
+Often you will advance in your career if you do so.

 “… Anyone, man or woman, who’s assumed to be a lightweight has a harder time getting ahead,” she says.
 “Of course that kind of struggle affects confidence level.
 Qualified women really aren’t taken as seriously as their male colleagues—many studies bear that out—so they’re more likely to have to deal with the emotional fallout of being held back, including a realistic reduction in their confidence about whether they’ll be able to fulfill their ambitions.”
 Adams should know about the research; she’s the former Director of Women’s and Gender Studies at the University of Maine Farmington.